SAP/open-ux-odata/packages/ui5-middleware-fe-mockserver/README.md

 On top of that you can specify one of the following option

 - mockdataPath : the path to the folder containing the mockdata files
-- generateMockData : whether or not you want to use automatically generated mockdata
+- generateMockData : whether or not you want to use automatically generated mockdata <-- TODO: what happens if i set this to false and only define 1 of 2 entites in the service? error in the frontend?
 - forceNullableValuesToNull: determine if nullable properties should be generated as null or with a default value (defaults to false)

 Additional option are available either per service of for all services if defined globally